 A. Scope

-This document supersedes the Basel Convention’s technical guidelines for the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with the pesticides aldrin, chlordane, dieldrin, endrin, heptachlor, hexachlorobenzene (HCB), mirex or toxaphene or with HCB as an industrial chemical of March 2007.
+This document supersedes the Basel Convention’s Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane, beta hexachlorocyclohexane, chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene, lindane, mirex, pentachlorobenzene, perfluorooctane sulfonic acid, technical endosulfan and its related isomers or toxaphene or with hexachlorobenzene as an industrial chemical (UNEP/CHW.12/5/Add.9).

-The present technical guidelines provide guidance on the ESM of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane (alpha-HCH), beta hexachlorocyclohexane (beta-HCH), chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene (HCB), lindane, mirex, pentachlorobenzene, perfluorooctane sulfonic acid (PFOS), technical endosulfan and its related isomers or toxaphene, or with HCB as an industrial chemical (hereinafter referred to as “pesticide POPs”) pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.1 Of these, aldrin, chlordane, dieldrin, endrin, heptachlor, HCB, mirex and toxaphene were listed in Annex A to the Stockholm Convention at the time of its adoption; the Convention entered into force in 2004.
+The present technical guidelines provide guidance on the ESM of wastes consisting of, containing or contaminated with the pesticides aldrin, alpha hexachlorocyclohexane (alpha-HCH), beta hexachlorocyclohexane (beta-HCH), chlordane, chlordecone, dieldrin, endrin, heptachlor, hexachlorobenzene (HCB), hexachlorobutadiene (HCBD), lindane, mirex, pentachlorobenzene (PeCB), pentachlorophenol (PCP) and its salts, perfluorooctane sulfonic acid (PFOS), technical endosulfan and its related isomers or toxaphene, or with HCB as an industrial chemical (hereinafter referred to as “pesticide POPs”) pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.1 Of these, aldrin, chlordane, dieldrin, endrin, heptachlor, HCB, mirex and toxaphene were listed in Annex A to the Stockholm Convention at the time of its adoption; the Convention entered into force in 2004.
 Chlordecone, alpha-HCH, beta-HCH, lindane and pentachlorobenzene were listed in Annex A to the Stockholm Convention and PFOS in Annex B to the Stockholm Convention in 2009 and the amendments entered into force in 2010.
 Technical endosulfan and its related isomers were listed in Annex A to the Stockholm Convention in 2011 and the amendment entered into force in 2012.
+HCBD and PCP and its salts and esters were listed in Annex A to the Stockholm Convention in 2015, and the amendments entered into force in 2016.

 The present technical guidelines cover all pesticides currently listed as persistent organic pollutants (POPs) in Annex A to the Stockholm Convention.
 The pesticide 1,1,1-trichloro-2,2-bis(4-chlorophenyl)ethane (dichlorodiphenyltrichloroethane – DDT), listed in Annex B to the Convention in consideration of its importance for malaria vector control in many tropical countries, is the subject of separate technical guidelines (UNEP, 2006).